Atlantic Ocean: Waste and pollution

 Marine pollution is a generic term for the entry into the ocean of potentially hazardous chemicals or particles.
 The biggest culprits are rivers and with them many agriculture fertilizer chemicals as well as livestock and human waste.
 The excess of oxygen-depleting chemicals leads to hypoxia and the creation of a dead zone.

 Marine debris, which is also known as marine litter, describes human-created waste floating in a body of water.
 Oceanic debris tends to accumulate at the center of gyres and coastlines, frequently washing aground where it is known as beach litter.
 The North Atlantic garbage patch is estimated to be hundreds of kilometers across in size.

 Other pollution concerns include agricultural and municipal waste.
 Municipal pollution comes from the eastern United States, southern Brazil, and eastern Argentina; oil pollution in the Caribbean Sea, Gulf of Mexico, Lake Maracaibo, Mediterranean Sea, and North Sea; and industrial waste and municipal sewage pollution in the Baltic Sea, North Sea, and Mediterranean Sea.

 A USAF C-124 aircraft from Dover Air Force Base, Delaware was carrying three nuclear bombs over the Atlantic Ocean when it experienced a loss of power.
 For their own safety, the crew jettisoned two nuclear bombs, which were never recovered.

 Climate change

 North Atlantic hurricane activity has increased over past decades because of increased sea surface temperature (SST) at tropical latitudes, changes that can be attributed to either the natural Atlantic Multidecadal Oscillation (AMO) or to anthropogenic climate change.

 A 2005 report indicated that the Atlantic meridional overturning circulation (AMOC) slowed down by 30% between 1957 and 2004.
+In 2024, the research highlighted a significant weakening of the AMOC by approximately 12% over the past two decades.
 If the AMO were responsible for SST variability, the AMOC would have increased in strength, which is apparently not the case.
 Furthermore, it is clear from statistical analyses of annual tropical cyclones that these changes do not display multidecadal cyclicity.
 Therefore, these changes in SST must be caused by human activities.